 If you want to hide your group, set your group privacy to Secret.
 Secret groups are similar to Closed groups, but only invited members will be able to see the group name, description, members list, and threads.

-NB: If you have a Secret group and change it to Open, all threads will become public.
-Changing an Open group to Secret will make all threads private.
+NOTE: If you have a Closed or Secret group and change it to Open, all threads will become public.
+Changing an Open group to Closed or Secret will make all threads private.